 This course introduces a data analytics tool used to prepare and analyze data for effective visualizations.
 Students learn theory and concepts of data analytics and how to display and share data in a meaningful way.
 Students also learn the principles of preparing, analyzing, and processing data to create desired data visualizations.
-Prerequisite: CSIT 306 with a 2.0 or better.
+Prerequisite: CSIT 306 and meets the criteria for acceptance into a BAS/BSN program and completion of a two-year degree or equivalent.